chrisaguirre3/chrisaguirre3/README.md

     </td>
     <td style="vertical-align: top;">
       Welcome!
 I predicted you'd be visiting today.
-      align="left">Looks like my Accuracy, Recall, Precision, and F1 scores are all at 100%!
+      Looks like my Accuracy, Recall, Precision, and F1 scores are all at 100%!
     </td>
   </tr>
 </table>